nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 As well as creating a solid foundation for any email campaign, our boilerplate also focuses on the following areas:

-* Use of the IE Edge meta tag, forcing IE clients to render with highest capable standards
+* Forcing the document mode (Edge) for Internet Explorer based clients
-* Enabling CSS3 media query support on Windows Phone 7.5 and above
+* Enabling CSS3 support in the mail client for Windows Phone 8 devices
-* DPI fixes for images on HiDPI devices when using Outlook 2007 and above
+* Fixing how images are rendered in Outlook when DPI scaling factors greater than 100% are used
-* Better Windows Phone compatibility
+* Overall better Windows Phone compatibility

 As well as fixing other email client quirks that have been discovered.